Jason-Black/TailwindCSS-GSAP-TEMP/README.md

 # TailwindCSS-GSAP-TEMP
-A working Tailwind/GSAP working example.
+A working Tailwind/GSAP boiler plate for github cloudspace